- Community Services

 H2O Here We Go!

 A water conservation program designed for Kindergarten, first and second graders.
 The grant will cover pre and post tour activities, a 90-minute Museum tour, and bus transportation costs.
 The tour aligns with the CA Core Standards and will provide a hands-on experience with a focus on water conservation, exploring the Museum's permanent exhibits and examining how water conservation is related to animals, space, food, and our everyday life.
 Using a water cycle model, the students will also observe the different functions of water that completes the water cycle.
 The students will walk away contemplating how to save their next water drop.
-This program will be available starting August 2015.

 On the Road